ruohoruotsi/awesome-music-production/readme.md

 - [Microm] - Javascript library to convert browser microphone to mp3.
 - [Music Suite] - Haskell based language for describing music.
 - [Node Speaker] - Output PCM audio data to the speakers.
+- [Octavian] - Utility to reason about notes, frequencies, and intervals.
 - [Overtone] - Open Source toolkit for designing synthesizers and collaborating with music.
 - [Pedalboard.js] - JavaScript framework to develop audio effects for guitars.